shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-namd.md

 <properties
- pageTitle="NAMD con Microsoft HPC Pack en máquinas virtuales Linux | Microsoft Azure" description="Implementación de un clúster de Microsoft HPC Pack en Azure y ejecución de una simulación de NAMD con charmrun en varios nodos de proceso de Linux" services="virtual-machines-linux" documentationCenter="" authors="dlepow"
+ pageTitle="NAMD with Microsoft HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run a NAMD simulation with charmrun on multiple Linux compute nodes" services="virtual-machines-linux" documentationCenter="" authors="dlepow"